Icon (computing): Brand icons for commercial software

 A further type of computer icon is more related to the brand identity of the software programs available on the computer system.
 These brand icons are bundled with their product and installed on a system with the software.
 They function in the same way as the hyperlink icons described above, representing functionality accessible on the system and providing links to either a software program or data file.
 Over and beyond this, they act as a company identifier and advertiser for the software or company.

 Because these company and program logos represent the company and product itself, much attention is given to their design, done frequently by commercial artists.
-To regulate the use of these brand icons, they are trademark registered and are considered part of the company intellectual property.
+To regulate the use of these brand icons, they are trademark registered and are considered part of the company's intellectual property.